 A recording of this call will be available at www.icap.com

 ICAP is a leading markets operator and provider of post trade risk mitigation and information services.
-The Group matches buyers and sellers in the wholesale markets in interest rates, credit, commodities, FX, emerging markets and equity derivatives through voice and electronic networks.
+Group companies provide services that match buyers and sellers in the wholesale markets in interest rates, credit, commodities, FX, emerging markets and equity derivatives through voice and electronic networks.
 Through our post trade risk and information services we help our customers manage and mitigate risks in their portfolios.
-For more information, please go to www.icap.com.
+For more information, go to www.icap.com.